Sayurbox | 2024-2025 | Full-time

 Background

-Reposition the homepage as both an entry point and a conversion driver: improve discoverability, price perception, and retention with minimal engineering effort.
+Business goal: Reposition the homepage as both a discovery engine and a conversion driver.
+Improving discoverability, price perception, and retention with minimal engineering effort.

 inbi baru